ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 [Git]: https://github.com/git-guides/install-git
 [Homebrew]: https://brew.sh

-Once all the software listed above has been verified and/or installed, clone the [Google Cloud Cluster Toolkit][2] and change directories to the cloned repository:
+Once all the software listed above has been verified or installed, clone the [Google Cloud Cluster Toolkit][2] and change directories to the cloned repository:
 ``` bash linenums="1"
 git clone https://github.com/GoogleCloudPlatform/cluster-toolkit.git
 cd cluster-toolkit/
 ```
-Next build the Cluster Toolkit and verify the version and that it built correctly.
+Next, build the Cluster Toolkit, then verify the version and confirm that it built correctly.
 ``` bash
 make
 ./gcluster --version